markostanimirovic/ngrx-signal-store-playground/README.md

 ### `selectSignal`

-The `selectSignal` function is used to create derived (computed) signals.
+The `selectSignal` function is used to create computed (derived) signals.
 Unlike `computed` function from the `@angular/core` package, the `selectSignal` function applies an equality check for reference types by default.
 It has the same signature as `computed`.

 ```ts
 import { selectSignal, signalState } from '@ngrx/signals';